-The Zutons’ scored their second Top 10 hit in 2006 with this tribute to what a tabloid newspaper may well call "a mystery redhead".
-Amy Winehouse saw the song’s potential when she recorded an acoustic version for Radio 1’s Live Lounge, but it was the magic of Mark Ronson that helped take a rejigged, upbeat version of the song with Amy’s vocals zoomed to Number 2 in 2007.
+The Zutons’ scored their second Top 10 hit in 2006 with this tribute to what a tabloid newspaper might call "a mystery redhead".
+Amy Winehouse saw the song’s potential and recorded an acoustic version for Radio 1’s Live Lounge, but it the magic of Mark Ronson took a rejigged, upbeat version of the song with Amy’s vocals to Number 2 in 2007.

 Communards – Don’t Leave Me This Way

 A couple of versions of Don’t Leave Me This Way came along in quick succession in 1977, with Harold Melvin & The Bluenotes feat.Theodore Pendergrass ending up victorious over Thelma Houston, scoring a Number 5 hit to Thelma’s 13.